Robert Blake (admiral): Early life

 Robert Blake was the first son of thirteen children born to Humphrey Blake and Sarah Williams.
 He was baptised at the Church of Saint Mary the Virgin in Somerset on 27 September 1598.
 He attended Bridgwater Grammar School for Boys, then went to Wadham College, Oxford.
 He had hoped to follow an academic career, but failed to secure a fellowship to Merton College, probably in consideration of his political and religious views, but also because the warden of Merton, Sir Henry Savile, had "an eccentric distaste for men of low stature".
 Blake, at 5 ft 6 in tall, thus failed to meet Savile's 'standard of manly beauty'.

 When Blake's father died in 1625 he inherited the family estate of Knoll Hill.
-Here, taking on the responsibilities of the eldest son, he took committed much of his time in the duty of educating his many brothers and sisters, and preparing them for adulthood.
+Here, taking on the responsibilities of the eldest son, he committed much of his time in the duty of educating his many brothers and sisters, and preparing them for adulthood.
 Blake biographer and historian David Hannay (1853–1934) maintains that was a likely reason why Blake never married, while pointing out also that other biographers offer differing reasons.
 English historian Edward Hyde, (Note: Edward Hyde, 1st Earl of Clarendon was "an English statesman, lawyer, diplomat and historian who served as chief advisor to Charles I during the First English Civil War, and Lord Chancellor to Charles II from 1660 to 1667.") who lived in Blake's day writes of Blake, "... he was well enough versed in books for a man who intended not to be of any profession, having sufficient of his own to maintain him in the plenty he affected, and having then no appearance of ambition to be a greater man than he was."

 The Blake family had a seat for several generations at (and were Lords of the Manor of) Tuxwell, in the parish of Bishops Lydeard, near Bridgwater, Somerset.
 The earliest member of the family located in records was Humphrey Blake, who lived in the reign of Henry VIII.
 Robert Blake's grandfather, also named Robert, was the first of the family to strike out on his own from country life as a merchant, hoping to become rich from Spanish trade.
 He served as chief magistrate and member of Parliament for Bridgwater several times, in recognition of the esteem in which the townspeople held him.
 His son, Humphrey, succeeded him in business, and in addition to his father's estates at Puriton (of which he held the lordship), Catcot, Bawdrip and Woolavington, came into the estate at Plainsfield held by the family of his wife, Sarah Williams, since the reign of Henry VII.

 After his departure from university in 1625, it is believed that Blake was engaged in trade, and a Dutch writer subsequently claimed that he had lived for 'five or six years' in Schiedam.
 Having returned to Bridgwater, probably because of the death of his mother in 1638, he decided to stand for election to Parliament.